-FOJ Partners II, L.P.: FOJ Partners II, L.P. ("FOJ II"), Union, South Carolina, is a limited partnership established under the law of the State of Georgia which does not issue shares.
-The Frances W. Arthur Irrevocable Trust No. 2 for the benefit of Frances Oxner Jorgenson ("the Irrevocable Trust") holds 99.458% of the limited partnership interest in FOJ II.
-The Irrevocable Trust files a separate report on Form Y-6.
+FOJ Partners II, L.P.: FOJ Partners II, L.P. ("FOJ II"), is a Georgia limited, which does not issue shares.
+The Trust holds 99.458% of the limited partnership interest in FOJ II.
 There are no outstanding options, warrants or other securities or rights that can be converted into or exercised for interests in FOJ II.